alexholehouse/pdb2fasta/README.md

 `-f`  PDB file (required argument)

-`-c`  Chain in PDB file to print (useful if a PDB file contains several proteins
+`-c`  [optional] Defines the chain in PDB file to print (useful if a PDB file contains several proteins

-`-t`  Print three letter code instead of 1 letter code
+`-t`  [optional] Print three letter code instead of 1 letter code

+`-a`  [optional] Print the output in the CAMPARI sequence file format

 Examples
 ----------